skeema/skeema/doc/options.md

 The value of this option must be a valid regex, and should not be wrapped in delimiters.
 See the [option types](config.md#option-types) documentation for an example, and information on how to do case-insensitive matching.

 When supplied on the command-line to `skeema init`, the value will be persisted into the auto-generated .skeema option file, so that subsequent commands continue to ignore the corresponding schema names.

+This option primarily only affects the initial creation of a schema directory by `skeema init` or `skeema pull`.
+Once a schema directory is *already present*, it will be used by other commands, regardless of [ignore-schema](#ignore-schema).

+Aside from the impact on schema directory creation, the only other impact of this option on other commands is to exclude specific schemas from directories configured using [schema=*](#schema), a somewhat rare sharding use-case.

 ### ignore-table
 Commands | *all*